 - Word form

 This activity can be played like a bingo game or done independently.
 It includes 21 number sense tasks for students to complete.

 Wanted Number Poster

-The ‘wanted’ poster is another open-ended activity that allows students to demonstrate their knowledge of relationships between numbers.
-Easily differentiate this activity for a range of abilities in your classroom.
+The ‘wanted’ poster is an open-ended activity that lets students show their knowledge of the relationships between numbers.
+It can be easily differentiated for any sized whole or decimal number.

 Frayer Think Board

 The Frayer Board Think board Template is a graphic organiser, designed by Dorothy Frayer and colleagues at the University of Wisconsin in 2001.

 This resource allows your kids to show how deeply they understand a number.
 They are excellent for highlighting what they don’t know too.